viksin19/PythonLearning/README.md

 # PythonLearning
+# This repo contains basics of python.
-# This is Basic python learning.
+# It is just for learning.